dpedu/pyircbot/docs/setup/initial_config.rst

 .. cmdoption:: bot.datadir

     Location where module data will be stored.
-This directory generally contains two folders: `config` and `data`.
-Config contains a config file for each module of the same name.
+This directory must contains two directories: `config` and `data`.
+Config contains a config file for each module of the same name (for example: Services.json for ``Services`` module).
 Data can be empty, the bot will create directories for each module as needed.

 .. cmdoption:: bot.rpcbind